This post is sponsored by Prego®, however all thoughts and opinions are 100% my own. #sponsored

 - Stir in cooked pasta, cannellini beans and Parmesan cheese.
 Allow to heat thoroughly, about 3-4 minutes.

-- Right before serving, add a splash of fresh lemon juice and correct seasoning with freshly ground pepper and salt.
+- Right before serving, add a splash of fresh lemon juice and season with freshly ground pepper and salt.

 Make Ahead & Storage

-As with any soup that contains pasta, you’ll want to time adding the cooked pasta with just enough time to let it heat in the soup, but not too far in advance.
+As with any soup that contains pasta, you’ll want to time the addition of cooked pasta, allowing just enough time to let it heat in the soup- but don’t add it too far in advance.
 Adding it too early means it will bloat and get soggy, soaking up your gorgeous broth and losing its texture.

 Rich Minestrone Soup